Skip to content

 Fields in tags and fields may change with subsequent updates

-fields.message is a JSON serialized string
+fields.message is the JSON serialized character

 X. Appendix

-Refer to the official Huawei Cloud documentation:
+Please refer to the official Huawei Cloud documentation: